cbetta/betta.io/src/blog/2015-11-20-hack-code-of-conduct.md

 tags: code of conduct, devrel
 image: blog/2015/hack-code-of-conduct-1.png
 icon: FileText
+migrated: true
 ---

-> This post was originally first posted on [Braintree's Strongly Typed](https://www.braintreepayments.com/blog/the-hack-code-of-conduct/) blog on November 6th 2015.
+<Message> This post was originally first posted on
+  [Braintree's Strongly Typed](https://www.braintreepayments.com/blog/the-hack-code-of-conduct/) blog on November 6th 2015. </Message>

 A little more than a year ago we launched the [Hack Code of Conduct](http://hackcodeofconduct.org/), which is a document outlining the rules and norms of a hackathon in order to guarantee a harassment-free experience for everyone.

 It’s been a year since its release and we’ve gotten a lot of positive feedback.
 It’s been an eye-opening experience to see how many people (including myself) have come to grips with the concept of a code of conduct as a necessity, not just an option, at an event.

 ## Scratching an itch